How could this be?

 That being said, don’t give up.
 If you are feeling suicidal or if you feel like you want to hurt yourself you can call 1-800-273-TALK (8255) from anywhere in the US and you will be routed to a local crisis call center for help.
 If you are in Tampa Bay, call 2-1-1 to reach the Crisis Center of Tampa Bay.

 If you want to start digging into the ancient and foggy reasons for any shame and isolation you feel, please call me.
-I’d be happy to help you.
+We’ll talk.